 Unburden Your Refrigerator Door

 Researchers found a correlation between the number of items stuck to the fridge door and the amount of clutter throughout the house.
-Toss extra magnets, file restaurant menus, and place calendars in less conspicuous places.
+Toss extra magnets and file take-out menus.

 Test Whether You'll Miss It

 Fill a box with items you don’t love or use.
 Seal the box and place it in a closet.
 If you haven’t opened the box in a year, donate it (unopened!) to charity.